DeltaGroupNJUPT/Vina-GPU-2.0/Vina-GPU+/README.md

 1. install [boost library](https://www.boost.org/) (current version is 1.77.0)
 2. install [CUDA Toolkit](https://developer.nvidia.com/zh-cn/cuda-toolkit) (current version is v11.5) if you are using NVIDIA GPU cards

-    Note: the OpenCL library can be found in CUDA installation path for NVIDIA or in the driver installation path for AMD
+    **Note**: the OpenCL library can be found in CUDA installation path for NVIDIA or in the driver installation path for AMD

 3. add `./lib` `./OpenCL/inc` `$(YOUR_BOOST_LIBRARY_PATH)` `$(YOUR_BOOST_LIBRARY_PATH)/boost` `$(YOUR_CUDA_TOOLKIT_LIBRARY_PATH)/CUDA/v11.5/include` in the include directories
 4. add `$(YOUR_BOOST_LIBRARY_PATH)/stage/lib` `$(YOUR_CUDA_TOOLKIT_PATH)/CUDA/lib/x64`in the addtional library